 Application into the IBDP and application for a WK scholarship are two independent processes.
 The College will make its decision on scholarship support in accordance with the College’s Scholarship Policy.

 Approved by the CMG: 27 March 2014

 1st Amendment approved by the CMG: 07 March 2016

+2nd Amendment approved by CMG: xxxxxxxxxx